DDuongQuangMinh/Ethical_hacking-Assignment/backup.md

 - User Configuration Settings: Including guiding related to AD environment such as desktop environment, network connections, software installation, folder redirection, and logon/logoff scripts.
 - Computer Configuration Settings:
 - Security Enforcement: Including policies for startup/shutdown scripts, Windows security settings, registry settings, and service control.
-- Software Deployment: GPOs function as a crucial part in Directory domain helping automate the installation, update, or removal of software applications across multiple machines.
+- Software Deployment: GPOs act function as crucial part in Directory domain helping automate the installation, update, or removal of software applications across multiple machines.
 - Loopback Processing: Useful in environments like kiosks or classrooms, where a user’s settings are overridden by the computer’s GPO regardless of who logs in.

 GPO Processing Order (LSDOU):